I will only do CR/NC grade option.

 Write at least two decent paragraphs for #1, at least 3/4 page long.

-For question #2 , pick out several (six, seven, ...) of the competencies that apply and write a sentence or two about each.
+For question #2 , make a bulleted list of several (seven, eight, ...) of the competencies that apply and write a few sentences about each.

 For question #6, list specific deliverables (for me).